jostosh/jostosh.github.io/content/blog/spn02/index.md

 #### Dummy Variables
 With this approach we're assuming that the number of scopes is _divisible by 2_.
 In general, if we stack product layers $\ell_1,\ell_2,\ldots,\ell_N$, we need to have $\prod_i \phi_i$ scopes at the leaf layer where $\phi_i$ is the number of scopes being joined at product layer $\ell_i$.

-For example, if we want to stack 3 product layers (with sum layers in between) that join e.g. 2, 4 and 2 scopes respectively we have $2\cdot 4 \cdot 2=16$ scopes at the bottom-most layer.
+For example, if we want to stack 3 product layers that join e.g. 2, 4 and 2 scopes respectively, we'd have $2\cdot 4 \cdot 2=16$ scopes at the bottom-most layer.
 But if our data only has 15 different variables, then such a division of scopes doesn't make sense.

 There is a neat workaround for this.
 We can employ 'dummy variables' that are always marginalized out, such that they don't affect computed inferences at all.
-We achieve this by setting the dummy variables' values to a fixed probability of 1, which just corresponds to zero-padding in log-space (since $\log 1 = 0$).
+We achieve this by setting the dummy variables to a fixed probability of 1, which just corresponds to zero-padding in log-space (since $\log 1 = 0$).

-The SPN below shows an example of dummy variables:
+The SPN in Figure 2 below shows an example of dummy variables.
+Note that the two left-most leaf nodes have empty scopes, so that the blue product nodes on top of these only have $X_1$ in their scope.

 ![Figure 2: An SPN with dummy variable indicators at the left-most leaf nodes.
 Such dummy indicators have empty scopes.
 In other words, they are always marginalized out.](padding.png)